ArduPilot/ardupilot/.github/CONTRIBUTING.md

 # How to make a good bug report...

 * Make sure your bug is not a support issue.
-Support issues should go to [the APM forums](http://discuss.ardupilot.org).
-Support issues with logs attached should generally go to the "Log files, Tuning, and Analysis of Log files" section.
+Support issues should go to [the support forums](http://discuss.ardupilot.org) and include a .bin log file if possible.
 If you're not sure you have a bug, you should seek support first.
 * Search for your bug, make sure it is not already reported.
 If it is already reported, make a comment on that issue.
 * Only report one bug per issue report.
 * Write a clear and concise summary.
 Be specific about what component of the software you are writing about, and follow the convention: "Copter: blah blah blah"